hqcasanova/picoSlides/README.md

 To install with default [options](//github.com/hqcasanova/picoSlides#options), follow the steps below:

 1. **Download the [latest release](https://github.com/hqcasanova/picoSlides/releases)** from GitHub.
-Alternatively, you can fetch the script from the Bower or NPM repositories:
+Alternatively, you can use the Bower or NPM repositories:
 	```bash
 	bower install picoSlides
 	/* or */